minisbett/ultimate-osu-server-switcher/docs/README.md

 # DEPRECATED

 Peppy announced a new feature on twitter which makes hosts and certificate handling obsolete.
-A new program is in work, the "Osu Server Launcher".
+By that, I strongly recommend using the devserver feature instead of a switcher.
+Here is a tutorial: https://www.youtube.com/watch?v=2xgSg16KsZs

 Visit the Osu Private Server Community Discord for more informations.